-- Step 1 Select Configuration Profiles $\rightarrow$ Server Interworking from the left-hand menu. - Step 2 Select the pre-defined avaya-ru profile and click the Clone button. - Step 3 Enter profile name: (e.g., Enterprise Interwk), and click Finish to continue.
+- Step 1 Select Configuration Profiles \rightarrow Server Interworking from the left-hand menu. - Step 2 Select the pre-defined avaya-ru profile and click the Clone button. - Step 3 Enter profile name: (e.g., Enterprise Interwork), and click Finish to continue.

 - Step 4 The new Enterprise Interwork profile will be listed.
 Select it, scroll to the bottom of the Profile screen, and click on Edit. - Step 5 The General screen will open. - Check T38 Support. - All other options can be left with default values.
-Click Finish (not shown).
+Click Finish.

-8.6.2 Server Interworking Profile - Verizon
+7.6.2 Server Interworking Profile - Verizon